ebenhays/HanhAppBackend/README.md

 Install all dependencies

-   In your powershell or package manager console, run
+   In your powershell or package manager console, run command

     dotnet restore